 Arthur Gillette is born.
 He grows up on a farm in what is now South St. Paul and attends Hamline University.

 Jessie Haskins is born.
-She develops a severe curvature of her spine—a condition that inspires her to become an advocate for children with disabilities.
+She develops a severe curvature of her spine—a condition that inspires her to become an advocate for children who have disabilities.

 After graduating from medical school the previous year, Dr. Gillette studies in New York under the renowned orthopedists Lewis Albert Sayer, M.D., and Newton Shaffer, M.D.